stablekernel/aqueduct/source/docs/http/channel.md

 Controllers are linked together - starting with zero or more middleware and ending with an endpoint controller - to form a series of steps a request will go through.
 Every controller can either pass the request on to its linked controller, or respond to the request itself (in which case, the linked controller never sees the request).
 For example, an authorizer middleware will let a request pass if it has valid credentials, but will respond with a 401 Unauthorized response if the credentials are invalid.
 Some controllers, like `Router`, can have multiple controllers linked to it.

 These linked controllers are called *channels*.
-You build channels in a subclass of `ApplicationChannel`.
+You create and link channels in a subclass of `ApplicationChannel`.
 There is one `ApplicationChannel` subclass per application.

 ### Building the ApplicationChannel